Whitney Trettien

 Whitney Trettien researches the history of the book and other text technologies from print to digital.
 Her work is invested in exploring the past to better understand our present media environment.

-Trettien is currently working on a second book that traces early histories of computing, with a special focus on how printing technologies crucially contributed to the development of digital media.
-Other work has been published in PMLA, Digital Humanities Quarterly, Journal of Medieval and Early Modern Studies, and postmedieval, as well as numerous book chapters in edited collections.
-Forthcoming work will appear in PBSA, Scholarly Editing, Shakespeare Quarterly, and Textual Cultures.
+Trettien is currently working on a second book that traces early histories of computing, with a special focus on how printing technologies crucially contributed to the development of textual encoding.
+Other work has been published in PMLA, Digital Humanities Quarterly, Papers of the Bibliiographical Society of America, Shakespeare Quarterly, Textual Cultures, Journal of Medieval and Early Modern Studies, Scholarly Editing, and postmedieval, as well as numerous book chapters in edited collections.

 Much of Trettien's work involves collaboratively designing and building digital editions, publications, and tools for studying the history of the book.
-With students Zoe Braccia and Penny Bee, she has built a digital network of the Little Gidding harmonies, as well as the commonplace book of a seventeenth-century woman, Susanna Collet.
+She is currently involved in a collaboration, Printing in Prisons, that traces the history of the use of printing presses in prisons, both as a form of prison labor and by incarcerated people writing, editing, and printing their own texts.
+With student research assistants, she has built a digital network of the Little Gidding harmonies, as well as the commonplace book of a seventeenth-century woman, Susanna Collet.
 She has also built a dataset and social network to examine the important early modern printer Humphrey Moseley.
 With Liza Daly and Dot Porter, she has worked on Manicule, an open source platform for building digital exhibits with books.
 And she is the co-editor and co-designer of thresholds, an occasional digital zine for creative/critical interventions.
 The digital project Provoke!, a web-based collection of sonic scholarship, resulted in Digital Sound Studies (Duke University Press, 2018), co-edited with Mary Caton Lingold and Darren Mueller.